BrainbitLLC/callibri-ecg-cpp/README.md

 The main functionality is the calculation of cardio-interval lengths, heart rate and Stress Index (SI).

-During the first 6 seconds the algorithm is learning, if no 5 RR-intervals are found in the signal 5 RR-intervals are not found, the training is repeated.
-Further work with the library is iterative (adding new data, calculating indicators).
+During the first 10 seconds, the algorithm is trained if it is not found in the signal.
+5 RR intervals, the training is repeated.
+In the future, work with the library takes place iteratively (adding new data, calculating indicators).

 # Getting started